damell01/tic-tac-toe/Readme.md

 # Tic-Tac-Toe
-##This is a project from the odin project  https://www.theodinproject.com/lessons/node-path-javascript-tic-tac-toe

 This project was fun to create for one.
 It tested my use of Dom manipulation using Javascript.
 I also got to use some logic with defining the rules for the game.
 I used arithmetic functions to help create the borders for the boxes.
 I will add to this project by adding an ai that is unbeatable.